stadt-bielefeld/wms-downloader/README.md

 ### 01 NodeJS and NPM

 Windows:
-Use node installer from https://nodejs.org/
+Use the installer from https://nodejs.org/

 Ubuntu / Debian:
 ```sh